Next-Gen App & Browser Testing Cloud

 Key Takeaway: AI in QA directly reduces the two biggest drains on team velocity: flaky tests and redundant regression runs.
 Starting with intelligent test selection and predictive defect analysis gives teams a measurable return before they invest in broader AI tooling.

-Note: Get insights into test results with TestMu AI's AI-native Test Intelligence.
+Note: Get insights into test results with TestMu AI's Test Intelligence.
 Try TestMu AI Today!

 Examples of AI in QA include generating test data, creating test scripts, and prioritizing high-risk tests.
-AI can also manage test scheduling, self-heal broken scripts, and provide actionable analytics.
+These applications of AI in quality assurance testing also extend to managing test scheduling, self-healing broken scripts, and providing actionable analytics.

 According to the Future of Quality Assurance Report, several key examples highlight how AI is used in testing processes.